teambit/docs/docs/main-concepts/06-documentation.md

 title: Documentation
 ---

 Documentation is the path to fame.
-It  what turns a component from just 'good' to 'useful'.
+It  what turns a component from 'good' to 'useful'.

 Bit presents the components' documentation both in the local Workspace UI, under the 'overview' tab, and in the remote Scope UI.